pagerinc/composer/README.md

 ## Running docker-compose

-Once docker is up and running on your machine, you can start your dev environment by telling the composer to run the `docker-compose.yml` file.
+Once docker is up and running on your machine, you can start your dev environment by telling the composer to run the [`docker-compose.yml` file][compose-file].
 Grab a cup of coffee and run the following:

 ```
 docker-compose up